 The ACPE complaints policy with instructions on how to file a complaint can be found at https://www.acpe-accredit.org/complaints/.

-While enrolled in the Doctor of Pharmacy program, students are required to complete a supervised series of practice-based courses to prepare them for licensure as pharmacists.
-To qualify for licensure as a pharmacist, students must graduate from the School of Pharmacy with a Doctor of Pharmacy degree, achieve passing scores on the North American Pharmacist Licensure Examination (NAPLEX) and the law examination for the state where they plan to practice.
+While enrolled in the Doctor of Pharmacy (PharmD) program, students complete a series of practice-based required courses to prepare them to become licensed pharmacists.
+To qualify for licensure as a pharmacist, students must graduate from the School of Pharmacy with a PharmD degree, achieve passing scores on the North American Pharmacist Licensure Examination (NAPLEX) and the law examination for the state where they plan to practice.

-The experiential program consists of both introductory pharmacy practice experiences (IPPE) and advanced pharmacy practice experiences (APPE) phar designed to meet the required structured, supervised, professional experience for a Doctor of Pharmacy degree.
-Students and their supervising preceptors are guided by the Loma Linda University School of Pharmacy Experiential Program Manuals for both students and preceptors, which contain guidelines and policies for successful completion of the program.
+The experiential program consists of both Introductory Pharmacy Practice Experience (IPPE) and Advanced Pharmacy Practice Experience (APPE).
+Students and their supervising preceptors are guided by the Loma Linda University School of Pharmacy (LLUSP) Experiential Program Manuals which contain guidelines and policies for successful completion of the program.

-The School of Pharmacy requires participation in introductory pharmacy practice experiences each year during P1 through P3 to enhance practice skills and prepare students to function as members of a health-care team.
-Advanced pharmacy practice experiences comprise the entire P4 curriculum, and are designed to help students integrate and refine skills learned in the first three years of pharmacy coursework (didactic and experiential) as well as prepare students to serve as trustworthy professionals who provide patient-centered care.
+The School of Pharmacy requires participation in IPPE during P1 through P3 to enhance practice skills and prepare students to function as members of a health-care team.
+APPE comprises the entire P4 curriculum and are designed to help students integrate and refine skills learned in the first three years of pharmacy curriculum (didactic and experiential) as well as prepare students to serve as trustworthy professionals who provide patient-centered care.

-The purpose of the experiential education program is to apply knowledge from classroom and laboratory courses to patient care (pharmacy practice).
-The ultimate goal of the experiential program is to produce well-rounded, competent, caring, and responsible pharmacists who can deliver exemplary pharmaceutical care as well as communicate effectively with diverse patients and other health-care professionals.
+The purpose of the experiential education program is to apply knowledge from classroom and laboratory courses to pharmacy practice and patient care.
+The ultimate goal of the experiential program is to produce well-rounded, competent, caring and responsible pharmacists who can deliver exemplary pharmaceutical care as well as communicate effectively with diverse patients and other healthcare professionals.

 During experiential courses, students are assigned to both inpatient and outpatient pharmacy practice settings under the direct supervision of a School of Pharmacy preceptor.
-Participation in the IPPE/APPE courses requires a valid California intern pharmacist license issued by the California Board of Pharmacy.
-Students completing IPPE/APPE requirements at sites outside of California must be licensed in the applicable state.
-When a student is participating in an IPPE or APPE rotation, Loma Linda University's code of conduct and the guidelines found in the School of Pharmacy Student Policies and Procedures Manual remain in effect throughout the completion of this experience.
-If IPPE or APPE site regulations and policies differ from University policies, the site policies supersede.
-In addition to the aforementioned guidelines, the following regulations are to be followed by all professional pharmacy students assigned to experiential sites or rotations.
+Participation in the IPPE/APPE courses requires an active, non-probationary California intern pharmacist license issued by the California Board of Pharmacy.
+When a student is participating in an IPPE/APPE rotation, Loma Linda University’s code of conduct and the guidelines found in the School of Pharmacy Student Policies & Procedures Manual remain in effect throughout the completion of this experience.
+If IPPE/APPE site regulations and policies differ from University policies, the site policies supersede.
+In addition to the aforementioned guidelines, the following regulations are to be followed by all professional pharmacy students assigned to experiential rotations:

-The goals of the introductory pharmacy practice experiences are to sharpen clinical skills through direct patient-care activities in community, institutional, and ambulatory care settings; to introduce the student to different career opportunities in pharmacy; and to apply therapeutic knowledge through the first three years of the curriculum.
-Under the supervision of a School of Pharmacy preceptor, who is also a licensed pharmacist, the student will be provided opportunities to apply didactic knowledge to patient care in community, institutional, and ambulatory care settings early in the program.
-These experiences enhance communication, problem-solving, critical-thinking, and decision-making skills through direct patient-care activities.
+The goals of IPPE are to sharpen clinical skills through direct patient care activities in community and institutional care settings; to introduce the student to different career opportunities in pharmacy; and to apply therapeutic knowledge through the first three years of the curriculum.
+IPPE course series are designed to track student progression and ensure APPE readiness.
+Under the supervision of a School of Pharmacy preceptor, the student will be provided opportunities to apply didactic knowledge to patient care in community and institutional care settings early in the program.
+These experiences enhance communication, problem-solving, critical thinking and decision-making skills through direct patient care activities.
+Students must complete 330 IPPE hours throughout P1 to P3 before progressing to APPEs.

 All School of Pharmacy students must have a current non-probationary California intern pharmacist license.
 Students will be guided through the licensure application process during the first-year orientation.
 The intern licensure is required for all IPPEs and APPEs.
 Information about the pharmacy intern license can be found online at http://www.pharmacy.ca.gov/forms/intern_app_pkt.pdf.